The convenience of texting is something we have quickly gotten used to.

 When romance - or the possibility of it - is involved, beware if the apple of your eye only wants to text.
 Unfortunately, this is a sign that he or she is not interested in you.

-But when you do text, keep these guidelines in mind for a smooth relationship:
+When you text, keep these guidelines in mind for a smooth relationship:

 Generally, in professional and personal life it’s helpful to remember that texting doesn’t let you hear a person’s voice and its tone.
 Text messaging can leave a lot of room for unintended communications and over and under interpretation.